 Common ways to title a property include:

-If you have questions about how to title your property, talk with your loan officer, a financial professional, an attorney or all of the above well before closing day.
-Every buyer’s situation is different, and some title scenarios may be more beneficial than others.
+If you have questions about how to title your property consult with your loan officer, a financial professional, an attorney, or all of the above well before closing day.
+Every buyer’s situation is different so some title scenarios may be more beneficial for you than others.

 Your lawful ownership of the property is enshrined in what’s known as a deed.
 It’s a legal document that attests to a transfer of homeownership – the home is changing hands from the seller’s to yours.